 A very small town is a big thing even as a wargame model, you need at least a couple of blocks of three or four houses and shops plus a number of smaller buildings including houses, warehousing, sheds of various kinds and perhaps some small scale industry.
 The one advantage is that you can mass-produce some standard designs on a production line, and you can get away with less detail per building.

 If the buildings are not open (ie you are not going to lift off the roof and put soldiers inside) you can make them quite narrow, down to about 3 inches (75mm) or slightly less, but a minimal house front has to be two inches (50mm) wide.
 For my town buildings I made the rooms two inches square, two rooms on each level, so the buildings are four inches (100mm) deep by multiples of two inches (50mm) long.
 The front and rear wall of multi-storey buildings are all two stories high, otherwise you cannot reach in to the ground floor, for a third floor I added a set of dormer windows in the roof.
-For sealed buildings I went for 3 inches depth to keep them visually consistent with the opening examples, the run down cafe shown below is slightly deeper than that.
+For sealed buildings I went for 3 inches depth to keep them visually consistent with the opening examples but taking up less space, the run down cafe shown below is slightly deeper than that.

 You can also make replacement damaged buildings, although I just made some damaged structures (if he worries about this I'll tell him it was caused by stray bombs from a raid on the river bridges).
 Damaged buildings take more work as they display much more detail, but they make for more interesting warlike play.